Categorical localization for the coherent-constructible correspondence: Preliminaries

 \subsubsection{Formulation}

 Let $M$ be a free abelian group of rank $n$ and $N$ the dual abelian group of $M$.
 Let $\Sigma$ be a smooth fan in $N_\bR$.
-We denote by $X_\Sigma$ the smooth toric variety associated with $\Sigma$.
+We denote by $X_\Sigma$ the smooth toric variety associated with $\Sigma$ (see, e.g., \cite{CLS}).
 We also set

 where $p \colon M_\bR \simeq \bR^n \to M_\bR/M =: T^n$ is the projection.
 Note that $\Lambda_\Sigma$ is a conic Lagrangian subvariety in $T^*T^n$.

 Denote the dg category of coherent sheaves on $X_\Sigma$ by $\Coh X_\Sigma$ which is localized at quasi-isomorphisms.
 We also denote by $\cSh_{\Lambda_{\Sigma}}(T^n)$ the dg category of $\bR$-constructible objects on $T^n$ whose microsupports are contained in $\Lambda_\Sigma$ (which is also localized at quasi-isomorphisms).
 When $\Sigma$ is complete, there is a well-defined fully faithful morphism (cf.\ \cite{FLTZ, Tr})